lordachoo/image-crawler-tagger/README.md

 ## Features

 - Crawl websites for images with configurable options
-- View and browse downloaded images
+- View and browse downloaded images with pagination for large collections
-- Tag images with multiple custom tags
+- Tag images with multiple custom tags using context-aware tag suggestions
+- Bulk tagging functionality for efficiently categorizing multiple images
 - View all images with specific tags
 - Download archives of images with specific tags
-- Responsive web interface
+- Responsive web interface optimized for both desktop and mobile devices

 ## Screenshots